dbrattli/aioreactive/README.md

 ## Operators

-Operators are plain functions that you can apply to an observable and compose it into a transformed, filtered, aggregated or combined observable.
-This transformed observable can be streamed into an obsever.
+The Rx operators in aioreactive are plain old functions.
+You can apply them to an observable and compose it into a transformed, filtered, aggregated or combined observable.
+This transformed observable can be streamed into an observer.

     Observable -> Operator -> Operator -> Operator -> Observer